Inch4Tk/KAIST-CG580/README.md

 * Numpad/ - Divide Movementspeed

 ## Contact
-If there are any problems with compiling, email me at: tobias.gottwald@kaist.ac.kr
+If there are any problems with compiling or running the project, email me at: tobias.gottwald@kaist.ac.kr